 Their “marketing” consists of talking to customers.
 Rouch would go into stores and strike up conversations with shoppers, asking them what they liked and didn’t like, what they wanted.
 Everything that went on in their stores was influenced by those of us browsing for wine.

-The endless channels we have to connect with customers these days—all the touch points, all the push-pull mechanisms we can put into play—can prove as distracting as they are fun and powerful.
 In the midst of the noise, let’s not forget the huge advantage we small-business owners have: it’s easy for us to get old school with our customers.
 To walk up and down the aisles, look into their faces, and ask questions.
 And most of all, listen.